suzannejmatthews/aosk/chapter2.md

 ## The dangers of information transfer on networks

-In netowrks, there isn't a unique path that packets follow.
+In networks, there isn't a unique path that packets follow.
 In fact, to ensure that there isn't a single point of failure, several copies of each packet are generated, and they all travel in different directions across the network.
 This is especially true with wireless networks, where all the  computers connected